gernotstarke/cirQlizr/README.md

 * Segment:
   * visually represents all Lines for one specific Digit (either left or right in a Pair).
   * contains ordered list of connection points called "digiNodes"
      * determines their x/y positions on the drawing canvas.
+     * number of digiNodes on segment depends on the count of the corresponding digit in the number.
   * has a position on drawing canvas
   * has a Color
   * is shaped like a "circle segment" of 36 degrees (1/10th of a full circle,